 Imposter Syndrome in First-Generation Students

-I have worked in higher education for nine years and I’ve witnessed firsthand how imposter syndrome affects college-level students.
+Imposter syndrome can affect college-level students in many ways.
 This psychological phenomenon is particularly present in first-generation students, much more than in students who had at least one parent attend college.
 Many first-generation students do not feel that they can ask advice from their parents and cannot rely on them to understand the ins-and-outs of higher education.

 The added pressure that comes with first-gen students can lead to anxiety and overachievement.
 Perfection is not attainable, and thankfully, that is not what educators and employers require.
 For students, it’s the pressure that you put on yourself that can lead to “The Expert” type of imposter syndrome.